xavl369/PlacesSearchApp/README.md

 # Places Search App

 This is a web application designed to search for places based on latitude and longitude coordinates.
-It utilizes a user interface where users can input latitude, longitude, and select a category to search for places.
+It utilizes a user interface where users can input latitude, longitude or select desired location by double click and select a category to search for places.
 The application displays the places on a map and provides additional details about each place when the user clicks on its marker.

 ## Features